Blog

 These grants range from a few thousand dollars to well over six figures, though you typically have to apply for them.

-To win the grant, hire a grant writer who is knowledgeable in the process and has previous experience writing similar grants.
+One option is to hire a grant writer to write your grants for you.
+Find one who is knowledgeable in the process and has previous experience writing similar grants.

 If you’re looking for fundraising campaign ideas that generate recurring revenue, we’ll introduce you to a few different options below.